How to Move to Singapore and Apply for Permanent Residency

 - Select a unique company name.

-- Choose a business structure – Sole-Propriety, Partnership, Limited Partnership, Limited Liability Partnership, or Company
+- Choose a business structure – Sole-Proprietorship, Partnership, Limited Partnership, Limited Liability Partnership, or Company

 - Have a local registered address for your company office.